ciro-maciel/learn_python/README.md

 2. **Variables and Data Types** - Learn how to store and manipulate data in Python.
 3. **Functions** - Discover how to create reusable blocks of code to make your programs more efficient.
 4. **Flow Control** - Understand how to control the flow of your programs with loops and conditional statements.
+5. **Object-Oriented Programming** - Learn the principles of OOP, including classes, objects, inheritance, and polymorphism, to build robust and scalable applications.
-5. **Modules and Packages** - Explore how to organize your code into modules and use Python's extensive library of packages.
+6. **Modules and Packages** - Explore how to organize your code into modules and use Python's extensive library of packages.

 ## How to Use This Repository